Slonser/slonser.github.io/content/posts/mysql2-attacker-configuration/index.md

 ```

 After that, the passed configuration parameters will be used by the response parsing [function](https://github.com/sidorares/node-mysql2/blob/1609b5393516d72a4ae47196837317fbe75e0c13/lib/parsers/text_parser.js#L14C10-L14C21).
+(It's also worth noting that these same parameters can be passed directly into the database connection, which can be useful if the query argument is filtered.)

 If you look closely, you will notice that this function involves code generation.
 MySQL2 generates a parsing function for each query, which is then cached for optimization purposes.
 This is important for understanding this article.